-Whereas, (Name of Candidate) leadership qualities have been demonstrated by... , and Whereas, this worthy brother's communication skills have been demonstrated by... , and Whereas, this worthy brother's administration skills have been demonstrated by... , and
+Whereas, this worthy brother's communication skills have been demonstrated by... , and

+Whereas, this worthy brother's administration skills have been demonstrated by...

 Whereas, this worthy brother continues to work enthusiastically at the council level; therefore,

 Be It Resolved, the members of Council (number) are proud and pleased to announce the availability of (name) for State Office; therefore,